All course work for the Public Health major is to be taken for a letter grade.

 - PB HLTH 150E: Introduction to Community Health and Human Development (3) (Spring only)

 Public Health Major Capstone Requirement

-There are three options for the Public Health Senior Honors Thesis:
+There are two options for the Public Health Senior Honors Thesis:

 - Analysis of an issue or data from a research group you are working with (e.g., analysis of a public health intervention, or laboratory experiments)

 - Analysis of a problem or data from an existing publicly available database

 The first step is to select a topic of research you are passionate about.
 The second step is to find a faculty mentor who is willing to mentor you throughout the thesis writing process.

 Students interested in completing an Honors Thesis must have a GPA of 3.5 or above, have successfully completed PH 142 and PH 150A, and must apply by submitting a signed Memorandum of Understanding from their research mentor (details available from Dr Kristine Madsen at email@example.com).
 Successfully completing the thesis will earn the student Honors in Public Health on their UC Berkeley transcript and will fulfill the capstone requirement for the Public Health major.

 Note: The Honors Thesis project is a two semester commitment, starting in the fall semester, concluding in spring.
 In the fall semester, you must enroll in the honors thesis course (PH H195A) as well as independent study/research units under a faculty mentor (a 199 course in the department of their faculty mentor, e.g. PH 199 for a Public Health faculty member).
 In the spring semester, you must enroll in the second half of the honors thesis course (PH H195B) as well as independent study/research units under a faculty mentor.